-Hearty Minestrone Soup Recipe for WW
+Hearty Minestrone Soup Recipe for Weight Watchers

 Enjoy a bowl of this satisfying and delicious combination of vegetables, protein rich beans and whole wheat pasta.
 This recipe is incredibly forgiving and you can add in or take out anything that you choose.
 If you have extra veggies that you need to use up, toss them in the pot for a weight watchers minestrone soup that will knock your socks off!